Interaction

 Meaning:

-another in class.
-Classes where students have opportunities to
+with one another in class.
+Classes where students

 Social Interaction Strategies